giraffe-fsharp/Giraffe/README.md

 Defining a custom HTTP handler to partially filter a route:

+*(After creating this example HTTP handler I added it to the list of default handlers as it turns out to be quite useful)*

 ```
 let routeStartsWith (partOfPath : string) =
     fun ctx ->